MYOCARDIUM AND CONDUCTING SYSTEM

 • Generates electrical impulses

-• Impulses spread throughout atria first
+• Impulses spread throughout your atria first

 Location